OUR TEAM

 hsantra@theliteracylab.org

-Hayleigh Santra is a Grant Writer at The Literacy Lab.
+Hayleigh Santra is a Philanthropic Grants Manager at The Literacy Lab.
 Before becoming a grant writer, Hayleigh worked for over four years as a plaintiffs’ trial lawyer on behalf of people who were hurt by medical drugs and devices.
 She holds a Bachelor’s and Juris Doctor degree from the University of North Carolina at Chapel Hill, and an MFA in fiction writing from The New School.
 She is passionate about reading and helping to ensure that every child receives the tools they need to become lifelong learners.

 Arshia Sethi